francinehahn/mini-market-frontend/readme.md

 # Mini Market

-This is an exercise that simulates a supermarket software.
+This is an exercise that simulates a supermarket software and it was designed for the desktop version only.
 Data was consumed from an API Rest developed by me.
 The link of the github repository is: https://github.com/francinehahn/mini-market-backend

 ## Technologies
 * React.js